-- 1. Background and Analysis of Activities - (i) Provision of background information relating to air quality issues relevant to the Project, e.g. description of the types of activities of the Project that may affect air quality during construction stage of the Project. - (ii) Provision of an account, where appropriate, of the consideration/measures that have been taken into consideration in the planning of the Project to abate the air pollution impact. - (iii) Presentation of background air quality levels in the study area for the purpose of evaluating cumulative air quality impacts during construction and operational stages of the Project. - 2.
-Identification of Air Sensitive Receivers (ASRs) and Examination of Emission/ Dispersion Characteristics - (i) Identification and description of existing, planned and committed ASRs that would likely be affected by the Project, including those earmarked on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans, Layout Plans and other relevant published land use plans, including plans and drawings published by Lands Department and any land use and development applications approved by the Town Planning Board.
+- 1. Background and Analysis of Activities - (i) Provision of background information relating to air quality issues relevant to the Project, e.g. description of the types of activities of the Project that may affect air quality during construction stage of the Project. - (ii) Provision of an account, where appropriate, of the consideration/measures that have been taken into consideration in the planning of the Project to abate the air pollution impact. - (iii) Presentation of background air quality levels in the study area for the purpose of evaluating cumulative air quality impacts during construction stage of the Project.

+2. Identification of Air Sensitive Receivers (ASRs) and Examination of Emission/ Dispersion Characteristics

+- (i) Identification and description of existing, planned and committed ASRs that would likely be affected by the Project, including those earmarked on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans, Layout Plans and other relevant published land use plans, including plans and drawings published by Lands Department and any land use and development applications approved by the Town Planning Board.
 The Applicant shall select the assessment points of the identified ASRs that represent the worst impact point of these ASRs.
 A map clearly showing the location and description such as name of buildings, their uses and height of the selected assessment points shall be given.
-The separation distances of these ASRs from the nearest emission sources shall also be given. - (ii) Provision of a list of air pollution emission sources, including any nearby emission sources which are likely to have impact related to the Project based on the analysis of the construction and operation activities in section 1 above.
-Examples of construction stage emission sources include stockpiling, material handling, and vehicular movements on unpaved haul roads on site, etc. For any concurrent projects identified, their possible emissions shall also be taken into account in the air quality assessment.
-Confirmation regarding the validity of the assumptions adopted and the magnitude of the activities (e.g. volume of construction material handled, etc.) shall be obtained from the relevant government departments/authorities and documented.
+The separation distances of these ASRs from the nearest emission sources shall also be given. - (ii) Provision of a list of air pollutant emission sources, including any nearby emission sources which are likely to have impact related to the Project based on the analysis of the activities during construction stage of the Project in section 1 above.
+Confirmation regarding the validity of the assumptions adopted and the magnitude of the activities (e.g. volume of construction material handled, etc.) shall be obtained from the relevant government departments /authorities and documented.